 That’s not all — the more negatively employees feel about an aspect of their work, the more likely they are to leave a comment to bring it to their employer’s attention.
 Comment rates with a score of 0 are have the highest comment rate of all, showing that when employees are very frustrated, they want their employer to know about it.
 This comment rate dips as employees become more ambivalent — or passive — about sharing their opinion, with scores between 6 and 8 garnering the lowest comment rates.
 We can also see a slight uptick when employees leave a high score of 10, showing that when they feel strongly about something — either positively or negatively — this is more likely to result in a comment.
 However, comparatively speaking, a score of 0 is twice as likely to result in a comment than a 10.

 When employees speak up and leave a comment in their survey, it could be a warning sign that something is troubling them.
 When their organisation is listening for this insight on a regular basis, it means they can be proactive and address issues as they occur.

 We’ve seen what employees are saying, and what motivates them to speak up.
-However, all this feedback is redundant if organisations are not listening.
-So how well do employee comment rates match up with responses from their organisations — and crucially, could organisations be doing more to understand what their employees need?
+However, all this feedback is redundant if organizations are not listening.
+So how well do employee comment rates match up with responses from their organizations — and crucially, could organizations be doing more to understand what their employees need?

 Analysing the data by industry sector, we found that the more traditional Healthcare, Government and Manufacturing sectors are the most prolific in regard to employee feedback, with the highest comment rates out of all the industries.
 Energy and Utilities ranked similarly highly in terms of comment volume with employees likely to leave a comment 36% of the time a score is left.